BankProspector - Capital Adequacy Ratios

 How to Use Capital Ratios in Your Prospecting

-Members can search for banks with a specific Tier 1 leverage ratio by using the Power Search feature inside of BankProspector.
+You can filter for banks by Tier 1 leverage ratio using the Bank Search feature in BankProspector.

 Tier 1 Leverage Ratio